 Students who apply for housing or submit the room and board contract and preference form after May 1 can expect to receive their Housing Assignment Letter in July.

 Students requiring special accommodations should contact Disability Services (217-581-6583) as well as University Housing (217-581-5111) or Dining Services (217-581-5733) at their earliest convenience in order to discuss any particular needs before coming to campus.

-University Housing and Dining Services at Eastern Illinois University makes housing and roommate assignments based upon a student’s biological sex.
-We recognize that some students may have specific housing needs or concerns that will not be addressed by this practice.
-If you would like assistance in identifying the best housing options for you, please contact Kelly Miller, Associate Director (217-581-7718).
-Kelly will discuss your needs with you over the phone or in person to determine how best to match your needs with the housing options available.
-All information will be kept confidential to the fullest extent possible and shared with University staff only on a need-to-know basis.
+We recognize that some students may have specific housing needs or concerns regarding gender and placement.
+If you would like assistance in identifying the best housing options for you, please contact Mr. Jody Stone, Senior Associate Director 217-581-2515.
+Jody will discuss your needs with you over the phone or in person to determine how best to match your needs with the housing options available.
+All information will be kept confidential to the fullest extent possible and shared with university staff only on a need-to-know basis.